The Complete Guide to Kids Skateboarding: Definitive Manual for Parents

 Function: Provides traction between shoes and deck, enabling control and preventing slipping.

 Grit: Coarser grip provides better traction but wears out shoes faster.
+Fine grip can go easier on the shoes but lack the required traction.
 Standard grip is appropriate for most children.

 Common Pitfalls to Avoid